Frequently asked questions

 anything related to fencing.
 About a dozen companies in the USA are selling fencing equipment, and about

-a half have storefront.
+a half have a storefront.
 All have excellent web-stores.
 Talk to your coach about equipment - we'll be

-more than glad to help you choose the right equipment and figure out the right size.
+happy to help you choose the right equipment and figure out the right size.
 Look at our Store

 for equipment recommendations and for the discount code for purchasing from Blue Gauntlet, our favorite